oneapi-src/oneTBB/rfcs/proposed/parallel_block_for_task_arena/README.md

   * Indicates the point from which the scheduler can use a hint and keep threads in the arena for longer.
   * Serves as a warm-up hint to the scheduler:
-    * Makes some worker threads immediately available at the start of the real computation.
+    * Allows worker threads to be available by the time real computation starts.
     * Should have similar guarantees as `task_arena::enqueue` from a signal standpoint.
 * "Parallel block" itself:
   * Scheduler can implement different policies to retain threads in the arena.
-  * The semantic for retaining threads is a hint to the scheduler;
+  * The semantics for retaining threads is a hint to the scheduler;
     thus, no real guarantee is provided.
 The scheduler can ignore the hint and move threads to another arena or to sleep if conditions are met.
 * End of a parallel block: